 The mapping on this website uses the OS Data Hub which contains a mixture of free and paid-for mapping.
 The availability of free mapping depends on the number of visits to the mapping by all users of this website, and may be stopped, throttled or limited once the limit is reached.
 The free limit is reset at the start of each month, but no guarantee of the availability of any particular map is provided.
 If you need permanent access to OS maps, we recommend you subscribe to their OS Maps premium service.

-The Mapping system makes use of the Geolocation function (if available), including GPS, in your computer, laptop, tablet or phone.
+The map pages optionally make use of the Geolocation function (if available), including GPS, in your computer, laptop, tablet or phone.
 If you decide to turn off Geolocation, you can still use the map, but your current location will not be shown.

 If you use the Contact page on this website, the information you enter there, including any pictures you upload, will be stored and may be used on the website.
 If you upload a photo, you agree to this photo being used and you confirm that any persons who are recognisable in the photo agree with its use.
 If you do not wish a photo or any other information to be used, you should either not upload it, or include a message asking for it to be kept private.